kofimokome/WP-Tools/readme.md

 # WordPress Tools

-These are a set of helper classes that will make WordPress plugin/theme development easier
+These are a set of helper classes that will make WordPress plugin development easier

 Read
 this [Article on Medium](https://medium.com/@kofimokome/simplifying-wordpress-plugin-development-using-object-oriented-programming-part-1-bootstrapping-f939f435d31b)